cpmech/gosl/doc/InstallationOnMacOS.md

 </p>
 </div>

-Tested on macOS Mojave 10.14 with Xcode 10.1 beta 2
+Tested on macOS Mojave 10.14 with Xcode 10.3

 ## HomeBrew and dependencies

 Download and install HomeBrew from https://brew.sh